Volunteer Registration

 • Tighten nets, pound stakes, install signs and scoreboards, etc

-• Direction provided by H.O.P.E.
-Court Set-Up Committee
+• Direction provided by HOPE Court Set-Up Committee

-• This job is light physical labour
+• This job is a light physical labour, closed toed shoes are required.

 • Logistics Site Set-Up including Signage (Friday)